jethridge13/MWS-Certification-Study-Guide/README.md

 ---

 ## <a name="Basic">Basic Website Layout and Styling</a>
+Users expect responsive and visually engaging websites regardless of the device.
+A web application's layout and styling must respond to the current display, while continuing to provide intuitive functionality.
+You'll be asked to show you can use HTML, CSS, and JavaScript to build a web application’s responsive layout and style that includes:
+* DOM elements that are accessed and manipulated using only JavaScript without the overhead of libraries or frameworks (such as jQuery)
+* Appropriate document type declaration and viewport tags
+* A responsive grid-based layout using CSS
+* Media queries that provide fluid breakpoints across different screen sizes
+* Multimedia tags to display video or play audio
+* Responsive images that adjust for the dimensions and resolution of any mobile device
+* Touch and mouse events that contain large hit targets on the front end and work regardless of platform
 ### <a name="ResponsiveWebDesign">[Responsive Web Design](https://developers.google.com/web/fundamentals/design-and-ux/responsive/)</a>
  * Design to cover screen sizes of many different devices
   * Always include meta viewport tag